Ongoing support and career progression

 Overview

-Employment service staff play a key role by strengthening skills, addressing barriers, and supporting workplace inclusion.
-A focus on career progression ensures employees with disability have opportunities to progress, grow, and develop in their roles or into new opportunities.
+Employment services staff play a key role by strengthening skills, addressing barriers, and supporting workplace inclusion.
+A focus on career progression ensures employees with disability have opportunities to progress, grow and develop in their roles or into new opportunities.

 Employees with disability consistently value support that: